 this leaves us where? -- again, i'm personally very interested in watching how people from many different parts of the world learn and use their languages; once again we have technology to thank, as i wrote here ; some of those who take the extra step and present themselves on video, i admire (it's just specific elements of that phenomenon, that ...YouTube-mania(?) i disapprove of); i'm just saying that i find it a bit 'strange' (or 'worth observing' at least) that in that particular YouTube sample of language learners the presence of the greek language is close to zero; it is not a big deal, it is not horrible, i'm just curious as to the reasons; (i guess we'd have to take each videomaker's opinion... and find out what criteria they have... but when we consider the amount of people on there, is that a 'tendency'? some sort of 'rule'?) ----also, mine is not some kind of research: it is just an observation, just one way to look at the whole situation; i'm sure one could make other observations or ask other questions, more interesting perhaps, such as 'why is there hardly any interest in Vietnamese or Latvian or rare African languages or endangered Latin American languages or Latin per se or some more constructed languages or... or...; fair enough; and last but not least, another interesting question would be 'are there any polyglots out there, on video or not, capable of speaking --fairly well-- the Big Six?'*

-from what i've seen, on YouTube at least, the answer would be no; it's useful to remember though: real life might have different results to offer, since "our internet is part of our world, not the other way 'round".
+from what i've seen, on YouTube at least, the answer would be no; it's useful to remember though: real life might have different results to offer, since "our internet is part of our world, not the other way 'round".it's been a year or so since i've been taking a look, every so often, at what other people do with their languages: how the so-called polyglots (greek: πολύγλωττος), a community i'm also a part of, technically speaking, operate.

 (EO) mi klopodas demandi/sindemandi malferme pri la kialoj, pro kiuj --sxajnas ke-- la greka ne estas lingvo lernata de tiom da lingvemuloj; almenaux en iliaj videoprezentadoj cxe YouTube sxajnas ke ili preferas lingvojn cxefe de Euxropo, fojfoje kune kun la cxina aux la rusa, kaj preskaux neniam interesigxas pri la greka; tio estas scivolemo, nenio pli; kaj, certe, oni povas ankaux fari pli da demandoj pri la temo, kaj observi gxin tute alimaniere.)